jotasv/jotasv/README.md

-- 👋 Hi, my name is Josué :)
+- 👋 Hi, my name is Josué and i'm from Brazil :)

 - I'm a student of Information Systems at the Federal University of Santa Maria